 To democratize these opportunities, Yieldstreet has opened a number of carefully curated alternative investment strategies to all investors.
 While the risk is still there, the company offers help in capitalizing on areas such as real estate, legal finance, art finance and structured notes — as well as a wide range of other unique alternative investments.
 Learn more about the ways Yieldstreet can help diversify and grow portfolios.

 IRS Form 5498 contains information about account holders’ contributions, Roth conversions, rollovers, and required minimum distributions.
-Those who are seeking a tax break for IRA contributions will need this document.

 Remember that, with regards to retirement, it may be a wise move to add alternatives to one’s asset allocation mix.
 While no investment is risk free, such assets could potentially provide consistent passive retirement income.